britter/website/src/content/blogs/2024-12-20-hello-world.md

 - Tooling and automation for growth
 - Hiring top engineering talent

+Read more about my engineering growth services [here](/services/engineering-growth).

+### 3. **Gradle Build Tool Consulting**

+Gradle is an incredibly powerful and flexible build system that enables teams to streamline their workflows, increase productivity, and ensure consistent builds.
+With over **5 years of experience at Gradle, Inc.**, I have the knowledge and skills to help you optimize your Gradle builds.
+Services include:

+- Build performance optimizations
+- Build migrations (Groovy DSL to Kotlin DSL)
+- Gradle Build Tool version upgrades
+- Build tool migrations from Apache Maven™ and Apache Ant™ to Gradle
+- Advanced dependency management
+- Build refactoring
+- Custom plugin development
+- Gradle training and adoption support tailored to your team’s needs

+Read more about my Gradle Build Tool consulting services [here](/services/gradle).

+### 4. **NixOS Consulting**

+NixOS is a unique Linux distribution focused on declarative configuration, reproducibility, and powerful package management.
+With my hands-on experience and contributions to the **nixpkgs repository**, I help teams adopt NixOS and Nix tooling to streamline their server management, development environments, and deployments.
+Services include:

+- Nix packaging
+- NixOS module implementations
+- Server management with Nix tooling
+- Reproducible development environments using development shells
+- Custom NixOS training tailored to your team's needs

+Read more about my NixOS consulting services [here](/services/nixos).

 ## Why I Made the Leap

 Having had the privilege of being a part of **Gradle, Inc.**, I’ve learned invaluable lessons on scaling engineering practices, optimizing developer productivity, and building strong, high-performing teams.